substratusai/runbooks/README.md

     substratus-installer gcp-up
 ```

-Kubectl should not be pointing at your newly created cluster.
+Kubectl should now be pointing at your newly created cluster.

 Install an example model.